Illicit enrichment: Illicit enrichment laws

 Illicit enrichment laws are those that target situations where a person has illicitly enriched themselves - or has enjoyed some sort of wealth that has not been justified as coming from lawful sources of income.
 Illicit enrichment laws are unique from other types of proceeds of crime-focused laws as they do not require a state to establish that any sort of criminal activity has taken place.
 Instead, if a court is satisfied that a person has enjoyed some sort of wealth, and that this wealth has not been established as being derived from a legal source, then the court will be permitted to impose some sort of criminal or civil sanction (depending on the relevant law).

 While the majority of laws targeting illicit enrichment (also known as ‘unexplained wealth’ or ‘unexplained assets’) are based in criminal procedure, it is important to note that there are also a number of laws based in civil procedure that similarly target situations of illicit enrichment.

 Criminal illicit enrichment laws

 Criminal illicit enrichment laws are those that are based in criminal procedure.
 They constitute a criminal offence, and can therefore result in a criminal punishment.
-An example of a criminal illicit enrichment law is the offence found in Section 10 of Hong Kong's Prevention of Briber Ordinance 1971.
+An example of a criminal illicit enrichment law is the offence found in Section 10 of Hong Kong's Prevention of Bribery Ordinance 1971.
 Another example is that of Argentina, which is contained in Article 268(2) of the country's Criminal Code.